MatevzFa/nlp-sentiment-analysis/README.md

 ### Running with Docker

 This project is also available as a docker container. **It is recommended to use _Docker_ and _docker-compose_ for running this project**.
 Commands to run phases within Docker containers are given in chapter _Usage_ along with the regular commands for running the project locally.
+We use the same docker-compose volumes for all steps.
+Therefore, as long as you do not delete these volumes (by e.g. runnnig docker-compose down), the intermediate data should be persistent.

-The docker container contains all data, models and code required for runnign this project successfully.
-Its size is around 3.8GB.w
+The docker container contains all data, models and code required for running this project successfully.
+Its size is around 3.8GB.

 ## Usage